jepegit/cellpy/notes.md

     - cellreader: replace list with data object for load and save cellpy-files
         - done
-    - modify .data property so that it sets and gets the data object directly to self._cell -done
+    - modify .data property so that it sets and gets the data object directly to self._cell
+        - done
     - instruments: work on single data instead of cells (list) - replace both in from_raw and the individual instrument loaders
         - done

+Step 2: rename the Cell object to Data
+    - done

-Step 2: rename the .data property to .data
+Step 3: rename the .data property to .data
+    - rename in cellpy
+        - done
+    - rename in notebooks

-Step 3: rename the Cell object to Data
+Step 4: rename CellpyCell to CellpyCell

 Step 5: rewrite merging / appending